sam-maass/awesome-web-metrics/README.md

 # awesome-web-metrics
 📝 A curated list of metrics that you can and probably should track for your website.
 Everyone can contribute here!

+## Page Size
+[Web Bloat Score](https://www.webbloatscore.com/) - Calculates a score based on page size vs. size of an image of the webiste

 ## Perceived Page-Speed
 [Lighthouse](https://github.com/GoogleChrome/lighthouse) - Auditing and performance metrics tool for Progressive Web Applications.